tytydraco/yessleep/out/Blair_this_is_Finn_A_group_of_people_broke_into_my_house_last_night_but_nothing_was_stolen_You_can_have_everything_I_dont_think_Im_coming_home.md

 *Maybe I’m just forgetting the layout.
 I haven’t been here that long, after all.*

-I remembered there being three rooms, but I was looking at four doors, and the muffled sounds of “*My Dark Star”*were coming from the room I couldn’t remember.
+I remembered there being three rooms, but I was looking at four doors, and the muffled sounds of *”My Dark Star”* were coming from the room I couldn’t remember.

 My palm lingered on the doorknob.
 Despite multiple commands, my hand wouldn’t obey.
 I couldn’t overcome my fear.
 Eventually, though, I found a mantra that did the trick.
 Three little words that have bedeviled humanity since its inception: a universal fuel, having ignited the smallest of brutalities to the most pervasive, wide-reaching atrocities over our shared history.